3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Framed knot and link invariants

 \begin{lemma} Let $(X,T)$ be a ternary rack object in the category of vector spaces, then $T$ and its inverse $\tilde T$ satisfy a ``mixed'' distributivity condition

 for each $x,y,z,u,v\in X$, and a similar equation holds exchanging the roles of $T$ and $\tilde T$. \end{lemma} \begin{proof} We have the following chain of equalities

-where the first equality uses the reversibility of $T$ with respect to $\tilde T$ thrice, the seecond equality is obtained by applying Lemma~\ref{lem:cocomm} (observe that the first tensors $u^{(1)}$ and $v^{(1)}$ remain in the same position), the third equality utilizes the TSD condition for $\tilde T$ and the last equality is obtained by another application of the reversibility condition of $T$ with respect to $\tilde T$. \end{proof} \begin{remark} {\rm This is a ternary analogue (in the category of vector spaces) of the known result for binary racks where the two operations $\lt$ and $\lt^{-1}$ satisfy an equation similar to the self-distributive property combined.
+where the first equality uses the reversibility of $T$ with respect to $\tilde T$ thrice, the second equality is obtained by rearranging terms corresponding to the output of comultiplications, the third equality utilizes the TSD condition for $\tilde T$ and the last equality is obtained by another application of the reversibility condition of $T$ with respect to $\tilde T$. \end{proof} \begin{remark} {\rm This is a ternary analogue (in the category of vector spaces) of the known result for binary racks where the two operations $\lt$ and $\lt^{-1}$ satisfy an equation similar to the self-distributive property combined.
 See \cite{AC}, Lemma~70 for a proof in the binary and set-theoretic case. } \end{remark}

 \begin{theorem} The map $\Phi_\infty$ is a representation of the infinite framed braid group. \end{theorem} \begin{proof} The only part of the theorem which does not follow from the results already obtained is the fact that the twist is invertible, so that the algebraic counterpart of diagrammatic cancellation of kinks holds.
 We define the inverse of $\theta$ by means of reversibility property of $T$, according to the assignment